springone-tour-2020-cicd/katacoda-scenarios/tekton/step4.md

-We will now create and run a Task that will build a container containing the Spring Boot sample applications and push it to Docker Hub.
+We will now install some supporting Kubernetes resources in order to run a Task that will build a container containing the Spring Boot sample applications and push it to Docker Hub.

 Tekton has a [catalog of pre-built tasks](https://github.com/tektoncd/catalog) that cover common cases in a CI system.

-We will use the `jib-maven` task as the means to create the image and push it to Docker Hub.
+From that catalog, we will use the `jib-maven` task as the means to create the image and push it to Docker Hub.
+The [jib maven plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) provides an easy and quick way to create a container image that is ties into the maven build lifecycle.

 To use the `jib-maven` task there are a few things we need to setup in the Kubernetes cluster.

 1. Create a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) so that the contents of the .m2 cache will available when new Pods are created to execute the build.